mrptrprkr/mrptrprkr/README.md

-🤠 I'm Peter, a front-end developer from the London.
+🤠 I'm Peter, a front-end developer from London, UK.

-🏁 Goal: to be a full-stack developer && Expert front-end develeoper.
+🏁 Goal: to be a full-stack developer & Expert front-end develeoper.

 🖥️ I’m currently working on business websites.